eric-price-ok/bordful/README.md

 },
 ```

+### Configuration Features

+- **Full Enable/Disable Control**: Turn on or off the entire feed system
+- **Per-Format Control**: Enable or disable specific formats (RSS, Atom, JSON)
+- **Custom Feed Title**: Set a custom title for all feed formats
+- **Configurable Description Length**: Control how much of the job description is included
+- **UI Integration Control**: Show/hide RSS icons in navigation and footer
+- **Custom Labels**: Change the text displayed for RSS links
+- **Graceful Degradation**: 404 responses for disabled feed formats

 ### Use Cases
 - Subscribe to job listings in your preferred feed reader
 - Integrate job listings with other applications
 - Get notified of new jobs automatically
 - Share feed URLs with interested candidates
+- Disable unused formats to reduce server load

 ## Robots.txt Generation